omidard/EcopanGEM/README.md

   Jupyter notebook for exploratory data analysis, visualization, and results replication.

-Files required for running the notebook are deposited in zenodo: https://zenodo.org/records/14028473 GEMs are deposited on Zenodo:  https://zenodo.org/records/13825392
+Files required for running the notebook are deposited on zenodo: https://zenodo.org/records/14028473 GEMs are deposited on Zenodo:  https://zenodo.org/records/13825392